dindinw/usersettings/vbox/README.md

 ### host-only network

-* host acess guest
+* host can access guest network ( by the addtional network adpater created in host)
-* guset acess other
+* guset access each other (using the host adapter as gatework)
-* if want guest access internet only another NIC (NAT)
+* guest CANNOT access outside (add a additional guest network adapter, for exmaple, the default NAT)